JJFourie/ESP32Cam-MQTT-SPIFFS-PIR/README.md

 ### Fritzing Diagram

 ![Fritzing Diagram](https://github.com/JJFourie/ESP32Cam-MQTT-SPIFFS-PIR/blob/main/Images/Fritzing_ESP32Cam_DS18B20_AM312_FTDI.png)
 - The white wires are only necessary when flashing the board with a new sketch, or when debugging in order to see the output of debug statements in the IDE.
+  **Note** Ensure your FTDI card pins match the layout in the diagram!
+My (fake?) card pin layout was the opposite, an exact mirror image of the most common cards.
 - After development, when the board is deployed, connect the *red* and *black* wires providing power from the FTDI board during programing, to the positive (+) and ground (-) of a suitable 5V external power source.

 ## Camera Settings